aivarsk/django-taskq/README.rst

 Internals
 ---------

-Adding a new task to the queue is just creating a new instance of the Task model.
+Adding a new task to the queue creates a new instance of the task model.

 Executing a task is a bit more expensive:

 1. A task is picked up from a queue and the state is updated to "started" within a single transaction.
-2. Python code is executed, a background thread updates "alive at" field every second ("a liveness probe").
+2. Python code is executed, and a background thread updates the "alive at" field every second ("a liveness probe").
 3. Successful tasks are deleted from the table.
 Failed tasks are marked as such and retried (based on configuration).

 This is a bit more expensive than necessary but:

-* we can recognize running tasks - the task is "started" and the record is updated in the last couple seconds.
+* we can recognize running tasks - the task is "started" and the record is updated in the last few seconds.
 * we can recognize "dirty" tasks that got killed or lost database connection in the middle - the task is "started" and the record has not been updated for a while.

-In an ideal world tasks should be idempotent but things happen and I prefer to know which tasks crashed and double-check if some cleanup is necessary.
+In an ideal world, tasks should be idempotent but things happen and I prefer to know which tasks crashed and double-check if some cleanup is necessary.

 Performance
 -----------

 A single process can execute around 150 dummy tasks per second which is more than enough.
-After years of struggling with Celery, correctness and observability are more important.
+After years of struggling with Celery, correctness, and observability are more important.
-On the other hand, to handle more "tasks" you probably want to store many events not tasks and have a single task that processes them in batches.
+On the other hand, to handle more "tasks" you probably want to store many events not tasks, and have a single task that processes them in batches.

 Recipes
 -------

 *Exactly once, at most once, at least once, idempotency:*

 Implementing these semantics presents too many design questions to answer *on the task level*.
 Instead, treat the tasks as function calls that are decoupled in time.
-We do not enforce these sematics on functions, we write code inside functions to perform the necessary checks.
+We do not enforce these semantics on functions, we write code inside functions to perform the necessary checks.

 Within the task do this: